FilipKucherenkov/design-principles/SOLID.md

 We should be able to use `Vehicle car = new Car()` without any issues.

 ### Interface Segregation Principle
 Interfaces should only have methods that are relevant to the implementing class.
+It helps avoid bloated interfaces.
 ```
 interface Printer {
     void print();